 If you’re thinking of selling your house, the first thing to do is work out how much it might go for.
 There are lots of tools and tricks to calculate house value to give you an approximate figure.

 By knowing what affects a property’s value you can also make your home more appealing and increase its price before you sell it.

 So there's a good chance if you've not had your house valued in a while that the price may have increased.

-Here we answer all your questions on property values.
-We’ll look at how to value a house and how to find out how much your house is worth.
-We’ve also included straightforward ways you can make your home more appealing to buyers.
+Here we look at how to value a house, how to find out how much your house is worth and straightforward ways to make your home more appealing to buyers.